dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

         would require us to spill the lclVar and reload it for the next use.
         Instead, we retain the assignment of the register to the lclVar, and mark that `RegRecord` as `isBusyUntilNextKill` so that it isn't reused if the lclVar goes dead before the call.
-        (Otherwise, if the either the lclVar is in a different register, or if its next use is after the call, we clear the `isSpecialPutArg` flag on the interval.)
+        (Otherwise, if the lclVar is in a different register, or if its next use is after the call, we clear the `isSpecialPutArg` flag on the interval.)
 Here is a case from `Microsoft.Win32.OAVariantLib:ChangeType(System.Variant,System.Type,short,System.Globalization.CultureInfo):System.Variant` in System.Private.CoreLib.dll (I've edited the dump to make it easier to see the structure):